Middle Tennessee Scheduled Lane Closures

 Grading, drainage, construction of bridges and retaining walls, ITS and paving mm108 – 119

+- Sunday 4/24, 8 p.m. – 5 a.m., I-65 will be closed both NB & SB at Exit 112 for bridge demolition.
+Traffic will be reduced to one lane and detoured onto Exit 112 off/on Ramps across SR25 to maintain traffic flow.
+Law Enforcement will be utilized to direct traffic @ I-65/SR25 intersection.

 - Nightly, 8 p.m. – 5 a.m.
-(Excl.
-Holiday Restrictions), Lane Closures, milling and paving operations NB and SB directions.
-Rolling Road Blocks are possible NB and SB for bridge replacement and demolition nightly.
+Rolling Road Blocks are possible NB and SB for bridge replacement and demolition nightly, along with lane closures for milling and paving operations also.

 WILLIAMSON COUNTY I-840,